intel-unesp-mcp/infieri2019-session1/README.md

     employ the 512-bit vector units.

-The novelty of developer experience in Intel® Xeon Phi™ coprocessor is the continuity of the programming model between Xeon processor and Xeon Phi™ coprocessor programming:
+The novelty of developer experience in Intel® Xeon Phi™ coprocessor is the continuity of the programming model between Xeon® processor and Xeon Phi™ coprocessor programming:

-1. The same C, C++ or Fortran code can be compiled into applications for Intel Xeon processors and Intel® Xeon Phi™ coprocessors.
+1. The same C, C++ or Fortran code can be compiled into applications for Intel Xeon® processors and Intel® Xeon Phi™ coprocessors.
     Cross-platform porting is possible with only code re-compilation.

-2. The same parallel frameworks are supported by the Intel Xeon and Intel® Xeon Phi™ architectures.
+2. The same parallel frameworks are supported by the Intel Xeon® and Intel® Xeon Phi™ architectures.
 MPI can be used to scale in distributed or shared memory with Intel® Xeon Phi™ coprocessors acting as individual cluster nodes.
 OpenMP, Intel Cilk Plus, Intel